greatxue/coding_language/cpp_tut/16_cpp_set.md

 # 16. Set

+> Expanding the Set Interface, Implementation Strategies for Sets, Bitwise Operators

 *Last Update: 23-11-28*

 A ***set*** is an unordered collection of distinct values.

-The easiest way to implement the `Set` class is to build it out of the `Map` class.
+The easiest way to implement the `Set` class is to build it out of the `Map` class, while the `bool` type could be used to mark the existence:

 ```cpp
 private:
    Map<ValueType, bool> map;
 ```

-## 16.1 Expanding the set interface
+## 16.1 Expanding the Set Interface

 Today we will consider the high-level operations of *union,* *intersection*, *difference,* *subset* and *equality*.